-- (d) Forcible entry. --Where it is necessary to forcibly enter premises after obtaining a court order, a peace officer may do so, accompanied by a representative of the agency. - (e) Health and safety requirements.-The agency shall take reasonable steps to assure that while the person is receiving services under an emergency court order, the health and safety needs of any of the person's dependents are met and that personal property and the dwelling the person occupies are secure. - (f) Exclusion of remedy.--Nothing in this chapter shall be interpreted to deny any older adult access to the emergency medical services or police protection that would be provided to anyone, regardless of age, in similar circumstances. - (307 renumbered from 10 and amended Dec.
-18, 1996, P.L.1125, No.169) - Compiler's Note: Section 28 of Act 207 of 2004 provided that any and all references in any other law to a "district justice" or "justice of the peace" shall be deemed to be references to a magisterial district judge.
-Section 308.
-Individual rights. - (a) Rights of protective services clients.-The agency shall observe the following minimum requirements to safeguard the rights of an older adult who is reported to be in need of protective services: - (1) The agency shall discreetly notify the older person during the investigation that a report has been made and shall provide the person with a brief summary of the nature of the report. - (2) As provided under section 306(b)(3), the older adult may request, and the agency shall provide, additional information contained in the report. - (3) Any denial of services by the department or an authorized agency under this chapter may be appealed according to the provisions of the rules and regulations issued by the department under Article XXII-A of the act of April 9, 1929 (P.L.177, No.175), known as The Administrative Code of 1929. - (4) Nothing in this act shall limit the right of any older person to file a petition pursuant to the act of October 7, 1976 (P.L.1090, No.218), known as the Protection From Abuse Act. - (b) Rights of alleged abusers. -- An individual who is alleged in a protective services report to be a perpetrator of the abuse, neglect, exploitation or abandonment of an older adult shall be entitled to the following if the report is substantiated by the agency: - (1) Such an individual shall be notified by the agency at the conclusion of the investigation of the report that allegations have been made and shall be given a brief summary of the allegations. - (2) As provided under section 306(b)(3), the alleged perpetrator may request, and the agency shall provide, additional information contained in the report. - (3) An alleged perpetrator is entitled to file an appeal with the department under 1 Pa.
-Code Part II (relating to general rules of administrative practice and procedure) to challenge the agency's finding resulting from the investigation of a report made under section 303.
+- (c) Right to counsel.-In order to protect the rights of an older adult for whom protective services are being ordered, an emergency court order under this section shall provide that the older adult has the right to legal counsel.
+If the older adult is unable to provide for counsel, such counsel shall be appointed by the court. - (d) Forcible entry. -- Where it is necessary to forcibly enter premises after obtaining a court order, a peace officer may do so, accompanied by a representative of the agency. - (e) Health and safety requirements.-The agency shall take reasonable steps to assure that while the person is receiving services under an emergency court order, the health and safety needs of any of the person's dependents are met and that personal property and the dwelling the person occupies are secure. - (f) Exclusion of remedy.-Nothing in this [act] chapter shall be interpreted to deny any older adult access to the emergency medical services or police protection that would be provided to anyone, regardless of age, in similar circumstances.
+Section [11] 308.
+Individual rights. - (a) Rights of protective services clients.-The agency shall observe the following minimum requirements to safeguard the rights of an older adult who is reported to be in need of protective services: - (1) The agency shall discreetly notify the older person during the investigation that a report has been made and shall provide the person with a brief summary of the nature of the report. - (2) As provided under section [9(b)(3)] 306(b)(3), the older adult may request, and the agency shall provide, additional information contained in the report. - (3) Any denial of services by the department or an authorized agency under this [act] chapter may be appealed according to the provisions of the rules and regulations issued by the department under Article XXII-A of the act of April 9, 1929 (P.L.177, No.175), known as The Administrative Code of 1929. - (4) Nothing in this act shall limit the right of any older person to file a petition pursuant to the act of October 7, 1976 (P.L.1090, No.218), known as the Protection From Abuse Act. - (b) Rights of alleged abusers.-An individual who is alleged in a protective services report to be a perpetrator of the abuse, neglect, exploitation or abandonment of an older adult shall be entitled to the following if the report is substantiated by the agency: - (1) Such an individual shall be notified by the agency at the conclusion of the investigation of the report that allegations have been made and shall be given a brief summary of the allegations. - (2) As provided under section [9(b)(3)] 306(b)(3), the alleged perpetrator may request, and the agency shall provide, additional information contained in the report.